Full question:

 Answer:

-It may also be relevant to remember that even if a lien claim is invalid, it does not mean that other claims, such a breach of contract or quantum meruit, cannot be pursued.
-But a lien claim has obvious advantages over other claims, and losing it because of carelessness or overreaching in calculations can be a major disadvantage.
+Even if a lien claim is invalid, other claims, such as breach of contract or quantum meruit, can still be pursued.
+However, losing a lien claim due to careless or exaggerated calculations can be a significant disadvantage.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.